 If you’re interested in reading more about decluttering, zero waste living, reducing waste and reducing consumerism, borrow these books from your local library first or buy now by clicking on these links:-

-Some links in this blogpost are my partnership recommendations to you.
-I may receive a commission when you click through and make a purchase.
+Some links in this blogpost are my lifestyle partnership recommendations.
+I receive a commission when you make a purchase.

 About French for Tuesday's Meet your Community Series